zw88/SceneTextDetection/README.md

 # SceneTextDetection
-Some detection results of ICDAR dataset
+Some text detection results of images in ICDAR dataset